 If your child will be absent from school for any reason, please telephone the school office.
 Absence messages can be left on the school answerphone by choosing ‘option 1’.
 As the office can be very busy on a morning it is preferred that parents use this option to leave a message regarding absence and this will be picked up by staff as soon as possible.

-Class registration begins at 9.00am and ends at 9.15am.
-If your child is not marked on the register as being present by 9.15am then they will be given an ‘unauthorised’ absence mark unless a reason for their absence has already been provided.
-If we have not been notified of your child’s absence by 9.15am you will receive a text from the school office requesting a reason.
+Class registration ends 15 minutes after your child’s official start time.
+If your child is not marked on the register as being present by this point then they will be given an ‘unauthorised’ absence mark unless a reason for their absence has already been provided.
+If we have not been notified of your child’s absence by 9.30am you will receive a text from the school office requesting a reason.
 If we do not receive a response from this, a letter will then be sent home requesting you to provide a valid reason for your child’s absence.
 If we still do not receive a valid reason for your child’s absence it then we have to record it as ‘unauthorised’.

 In cases where a child is continually absent due to illness and we have concerns about the validity of the information provided by parents, we may request that parents provide medical evidence in order for the absence to be authorised.